metasfresh/metasfresh-documentation/_tests_collection/Testcase_FRESH-890.md

 1. Make sure G000X has procurement flatrate terms for:
 	* P0001, TU A, price set for the next 3 months
-	* P0002, TU B, price set for the next year, ASI: Bio
+	* P0002, TU B, price set for the next year, ASI: Bio (lower Seq.
+No.)
+	* P0002, TU B, prices set for the next year, ASI: AdR (higher Seq.
+No.)
 	* P0003, TU A, no prices set (with / without qty)

 1. Make sure pricelist VP in the newest version and has prices set for: